-Looking for career training related to Medical Billing and Coding from an institutionally accredited school?
+Looking for Medical Billing and Coding related training from an institutionally accredited school?

-Ross has Medical Insurance Billing and Office Administration Training Programs in Michigan, Indiana, Kentucky, Ohio, Tennessee, and West Virginia.
-All Ross Medical Education Center campuses and Ross College in Sylvania, OH are institutionally Accredited by the Accrediting Bureau of Health Education Schools (ABHES).
-Medical Information and Claims Processing is included in one of the largest occupation categories in the United States.
+Ross has Medical Insurance Billing and Office Administration Training Programs in Alabama, Indiana, Kentucky, Michigan, Ohio, Tennessee, and West Virginia.
+Skill in Medical Information and Claims Processing is included in one of the largest occupation categories in the United States.
 Employment for Medical Records and Health Information Technicians is expected to increase nationally by 22% from 2012 to 2022.*

 - Insurance claim submission and management